Save up to 25%… Shop Our Birthday Sale Now!

 The ground-dwelling caterpillars of ghost moths are prone to infection by Cordyceps sinensis.

-The caterpillar Cordyceps (a.k.a.
+The caterpillar cordyceps (a.k.a.
 Cordyceps sinensis) grows from the larva of the ghost moth.

-These caterpillars mostly dwell just below the ground surface of shrublands and alpine grasslands; perfect environments for the fruiting Cordyceps fungus.
+These caterpillars mostly dwell just below the ground surface of shrublands and alpine grasslands, perfect environments for the fruiting cordyceps fungus.

-Most ghost moth caterpillars populate the shrublands and grasslands of the Tibetan plateau and Himalayas at an altitude of between 9,800 and 16,400 feet.
+Most ghost moth caterpillars populate the shrublands and grasslands of the Tibetan plateau and the Himalayas at an altitude of between 9,800 and 16,400 feet.

 More specifically, these caterpillars are found in the mountainous regions of: